NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``AD00380`` -- FEDERATED LIGHT AND MEDIUM:

-    W009: Distillation fraction recovered is missing or invalid

 ``AD00383`` -- FLOTTA, CITGO:

     W009: Distillation fraction recovered is missing or invalid

 ``AD00384`` -- FLOTTA:

-    W009: Distillation fraction recovered is missing or invalid

-``AD00385`` -- FLOTTA, PHILLIPS:

-    W009: Distillation fraction recovered is missing or invalid

-``AD00386`` -- FLOTTA MIX:

     W009: Distillation fraction recovered is missing or invalid